St. Paul's Anglican Church

 the nature of God as revealed in Scripture: Father, Son, and Holy Ghost.

-We Christians must never get caught up in the erroneous concept that everyone can believe what he or she wants, and yet
+never get caught up in the erroneous concept that everyone can believe what he or she wants, and yet be saved.
+There are

 basically “good” people, God wouldn’t dare send them to Hades, or eternal death, or whatever.
 Yet, the Athanasian Creed